HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 );
 ```

 Let's go back to the browser and manualy type in the url locations for `/, /about & /login`.
 Do you see the rendered h1 tags for the `/` and `/about` urls?
-What about the form when you go to `/login`.
+What about the form when you go to `/login`?

-So lets take a look at what we have done so far.
-We added in `react-router-dom` to our `index.js` and we imported the __BrowserRouter as Router__ & the __Route__ components.
-After importing these into the file we returned the __Router__ component as the top level tag in our __JSX__ return statement with a proceding __div__ tag that contained our 3 routes.
+Just to recap what we have done so far: We imported the `react-router-dom` node module into our `index.js` with the __BrowserRouter as Router__ & the __Route__ components.
+After importing these into the file we returned the __Router__ component as the top level tag in our __JSX__ return statement with a proceding __div__ tag that contained our 3 children route components.
 Each route is doing 3 things right now:
   - setting a path `path="/about"
   - passing a arrow function inside of a `render` prop to render some __JSX__
   - setting an attribute of exact, which explicitly states that you will only see the rendered JSX if you go to `/about` not `/about/something_else`.